mui/material-ui/docs/data/material/guides/api/api.md

 - **Boolean**

   - The default value of a boolean prop should be `false`.
-This choice allows the shorthand notation For example an input is by default enabled: How to name the prop that controls this state?
-It should be called `disabled` because:
+This allows for better shorthand notation.
+Consider an example of an input that is enabled by default.
+How should you name the prop that controls this state?
+It should be called `disabled`:

     ```jsx
     ❌ <Input enabled={false} />
     ✅ <Input disabled />
     ```

-  - The name of the boolean, if composed of a single word, should be an adjective or a noun and not a verb.
-This is because the prop describes a state.
-For example an input prop can be controlled by a state, which wouldn't be called with a verb:
+  - If the name of the boolean is a single word, it should be an adjective or a noun rather than a verb.
+This is because props describe _states_ and not _actions_.
+For example an input prop can be controlled by a state, which wouldn't be described with a verb:

     ```jsx
     const [disabled, setDisabled] = React.useState(false);